apache/gravitino/docs/gravitino-server-config.md

 # How to customize Gravitino server configurations

-Gravitino server can be customized by editing the configuration file `gravitino.conf` in the `conf` directory, though default values are usually sufficient for most use cases.
+Gravitino server can be customized by editing the configuration file `gravitino.conf` in the `conf` directory, though default values are usually sufficient for most use cases and users need not modify them.
-But we strongly recommend that you should read the following sections to understand the configuration file.
+But we strongly recommend that you should read the following sections to understand the configuration file in case that you may need to change it in the future.

 ## Configuration file